760120-efm/hello-word/README.md

 # hello-word
 my first repository on GitHub
-my first repository what ami going to edit
+my first repository what am i going to edit